vinc/moros/README.md

-# MOROS Original Rust Operating System
+# MOROS: Omniscient Rust Operating System

 MOROS is a toy operating system written in Rust.